New Jersey Alcohol Server Certificate

 - Any other multiple drink offer such as “all you can drink for a set price”

-- Anything else that gives something of value based on the purchased of an alcoholic beverage drink
+- Anything else that gives something of value based on the purchase of an alcoholic beverage drink

-Free or reduced –price food or snack can be given as long as the purchase of
+Free or reduced-price food or snacks can be given as long as the purchase of

 an alcoholic beverage is not required.
 (Note: This “happy hours” practice is